sahil1932001/HR_Analytics/README.md

 # HR_Analytics

-problem statement of my project:I have a data of company named abc.in that company every year around 15% of its employees leave the company. so I have to analyze why its happening what is the reason behind it.
+## problem statement:I have a data of company named abc.in that company every year around 15% of its employees leave the company.
+so I have to analyze why its happening what is the reason behind it.

 So for this project I got 4 csv files containing different data of employees.